Skip to main content

 Challenges and Considerations of Erasure Coding

-While erasure coding offers numerous advantages, it’s important to consider that there’s always the good and the bad news.
-That said, erasure coding has some characteristics that need to be understood.
+While erasure coding offers numerous advantages, it’s important to consider that there is always good and bad news.
+That said, it has some characteristics that need to be understood.

 Computational Overhead